 If a horse requires higher carbs or fat for any reason, we recommend supplementing the diet with steam-rolled oat groats and/or an oil high in mono-unsaturated fats such as canola or grape seed oil.

 Our feed program allows you to custom tailor feed protocols for every horse in your barn regardless of age, sex, breed, health compromise or workload.

 supplies 100% of the protein, fatty acids, vitamins and minerals horses need.

 Horses deserve the same purity of minerals in their food and supplements as we use in our human grade stuff.
 Unfortunately, almost every brand of equine supplements uses Feed Grade minerals, which quite naturally contain higher levels of heavy metal contamination.
 These toxic heavy metals don't usually produce a health problem in one feeding, but years of continuous use can really screw up many biochemical processes in the body and even contribute to health problems.

-The above image shows two different samples of magnesium oxide at 4x magnification.
+The above video shows two different samples of magnesium oxide at magnification.
 USP Grade (bottom-right) vs. Feed Grade (top-left).
-The only cause for the brown coloration is impurity - the pure stuff is white.
+The only cause for the brown coloration is impurities - the pure MagOx is white.

-The longer a horse consumes impure sources of minerals, the more toxic heavy metals can accumulate and wreak havoc on the biochemistry of the body.
+The longer a horse consumes impure sources of minerals, the more toxic heavy metals can accumulate and wreak havoc upon natural healthy biochemistry in the body.
 If you want to keep health problems at bay, we strongly recommend avoiding the use of horse supplements which use non-USP Grade minerals.

 supplements use only USP Grade minerals.